obodnikov/AI-admin-tools/README.md

 # System Management Tools

-This project contains two utility applications designed to help with system administration and maintenance tasks.
+This project contains utility applications designed to help with system administration, maintenance tasks, and web development.

 ## Applications